 Then he shut his eyes - they saw nothing but nebulous giants - and entered a warm, damp body full of shadows...
 Clothed in this body's substance, he slipped toward life.

 A seventeen-year-old student is visiting an older male relative, a man who openly cheats on his wife.
 One evening before midnight mass, when the rest of the household is asleep, the student and the wife have a long conversation.

-This isn't a Mrs. Robinson sort of scenario.
-It's something more intimate.
-The two are intensely aware of each other.
+The two are intimate.
+They don't have sex.
+They're intensely aware of each other.
 She speaks more freely and has a more open expression than he's ever seen.
-He observes her closely, noting minute changes in her appearance: changes in her posture, the expression in her eyes, the way she moves her hands and arms.
+He observes her closely, noting minute changes in her appearance: her posture, the expression in her eyes, the way she moves her hands and arms.

 Usually her gestures were slow, her attitude calm.
 Now, however, she rose suddenly, moved to the other side of the room, and, in her chaste disarray, walked about between the window and the door of her husband's study.
 Although thin, she always walked with a certain rocking gait as if she carried her weight with difficulty.